 The distinction between general and specific abilities may be brought out by way of example.
 Consider a well-trained tennis player equipped with ball and racquet, standing at the service line.
-There is, as it were, nothing standing between him and a serve: every prerequisite for his serving has been met.
+There is, as it were, nothing standing between her and a serve: every prerequisite for her serving has been met.
 Such an agent is in a position to serve, or has serving as an option.
 Let us say that such an agent has the specific ability to serve.

 In contrast, consider an otherwise similar tennis player who lacks a racquet and ball, and is miles away from a tennis court.
-There is clearly a good sense in which such an agent has the ability to hit a serve: he has been trained to do so, and has done so many times in the past.
+There is clearly a good sense in which such an agent has the ability to hit a serve: she has been trained to do so, and has done so many times in the past.
 Yet such an agent lacks the specific ability to serve, as that term was just defined.
 Let us say that such an agent has the general ability to serve.

 Some will expect that an account of ability would also be an account of what it is to know how to perform an action, on the supposition that one knows how to perform a certain action just in case one has the ability to perform that action.
 This supposition, which we may call the Rylean account of know how (since it is most explicitly defended in Ryle 1949, 25–61), has been called into question in an influential discussion by Jason Stanley and Timothy Williamson (Stanley and Williamson 2001).
 Let us briefly consider Stanley and Williamson's argument and how it bears on the theory of ability.

 Stanley and Williamson argue, on broadly linguistic grounds, that our default view of know how ought to be rather different from Ryle's.
-Part of the argument for this is that standard treatments of embedded questions (“know who,” “know where,” and so forth; see Karttunen 1977) suggest a rather different treatment.
+Part of the argument for this is that standard treatments of embedded questions (‘know who’, ‘know where’, and so forth; see Karttunen 1977) suggest a rather different treatment.
 On this treatment, to know how to A is to know a certain proposition.
 At first pass, in Stanley and Williamson's presentation, for S to know how to A is for S to know, of some contextually relevant way of acting w, that w is a way for S to A. Stanley and Williamson develop and defend such a treatment, and offer independent considerations for rejecting Ryle's own arguments for the Rylean view.
 On their view, then, to know how to A is not to have an ability.